Budget 2015 introduced a new allocation of 300 000 EUR to encourage private television stations to develop and promote cultural content.

 The diffusion of homogenous mass entertainment became widely criticised because of its purely consumer-oriented approach without any intellectual challenge.
 Another concern is the politicisation of the media in a country that is already politically and culturally divided.

-The Ministry of Education has been operating its own educational broadcasting programmes, while the Public Broadcasting Services, which also belong to the portfolio of the same Ministry, runs the national channel TVM.
-As of 2011, the Education Channel has been integrated within the structure of the Public Broadcasting Corporation.
+The Ministry of Education had been operating its own educational broadcasting programmes, while the Public Broadcasting Services, which also belong to the portfolio of the same Ministry, runs the national channel TVM.
+From 2011, the Education Channel was integrated within the structure of the Public Broadcasting Corporation.
 In 2013, TVM 2 was launched to focus on cultural, educational and sports programming.

 Another area of concern involves children's programmes, declared by the Broadcasting Authority as being of consistently low quality and mainly used as fillers (Report, 2000).
 Aware that the situation has remained stubbornly negative, the Broadcasting Authority called a national conference on broadcasting in 2006, where the quality of locally produced material was severely criticised.
 An audience survey by the Broadcasting Authority itself (2005) has shown that a third of viewers with a tertiary education do not watch any Maltese TV, while two Mediaset (Italian) channels are favourite among younger and more educated Maltese viewers.